Are These Consumer Staples Stocks Undervalued Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One company to watch right now is MEDIFAST (MED).
-MED is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock has a Forward P/E ratio of 11.87.
-This compares to its industry's average Forward P/E of 18.86.
-Over the past 52 weeks, MED's Forward P/E has been as high as 25.20 and as low as 11.59, with a median of 18.04.
+One stock to keep an eye on is Ingredion (INGR).
+INGR is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock has a Forward P/E ratio of 13.08.
+This compares to its industry's average Forward P/E of 18.65.
+Over the last 12 months, INGR's Forward P/E has been as high as 14.47 and as low as 11.54, with a median of 13.53.

+Another valuation metric that we should highlight is INGR's P/B ratio of 2.03.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 2.22.
+INGR's P/B has been as high as 2.46 and as low as 1.68, with a median of 2.08, over the past year.

+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+INGR has a P/S ratio of 0.93.
+This compares to its industry's average P/S of 1.51.

-Finally, our model also underscores that MED has a P/CF ratio of 13.72.
-This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 19.24.
-Over the past 52 weeks, MED's P/CF has been as high as 29.61 and as low as 13.08, with a median of 19.42.
+Finally, investors will want to recognize that INGR has a P/CF ratio of 17.05.
+This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 18.98.
+INGR's P/CF has been as high as 27.60 and as low as 8.96, with a median of 17.34, all within the past year.

-If you're looking for another solid Food - Miscellaneous value stock, take a look at Premier Foods (PRRFY).
-PRRFY is a # 2 (Buy) stock with a Value score of A.
+Another great Food - Miscellaneous stock you could consider is United Natural Foods (UNFI), which is a # 1 (Strong Buy) stock with a Value Score of A.

-Additionally, Premier Foods has a P/B ratio of 0.81 while its industry's price-to-book ratio sits at 2.26.
-For PRRFY, this valuation metric has been as high as 0.91, as low as 0.70, with a median of 0.77 over the past year.
+Additionally, United Natural Foods has a P/B ratio of 1.32 while its industry's price-to-book ratio sits at 2.22.
+For UNFI, this valuation metric has been as high as 2.03, as low as 1.13, with a median of 1.58 over the past year.

-Value investors will likely look at more than just these metrics, but the above data helps show that MEDIFAST and Premier Foods are likely undervalued currently.
-And when considering the strength of its earnings outlook, MED and PRRFY sticks out as one of the market's strongest value stocks.
+These are only a few of the key metrics included in Ingredion and United Natural Foods strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, INGR and UNFI look like an impressive value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report